Sony Digital SLRs

 Although you don't need Digital SLR Photography All-in-One For Dummies to use these pages, they are intended to supplement the book and provide you with current information as it becomes available.
 Camera lineups, prices, technology, and specifications are always evolving!

-Another of Sony's strengths is the fact that they are constantly updating thier lineup.
+Sony has developed their digital SLR lineup to be a leader in Live View performance and price.
+They are constantly updating thier lineup.
 As a comsumer, don't fall in love with an entry-level camera from Sony and pine over it for six months before buying it.
 It won't be there, but will have been replaced with a newer model.

 Model Year Price Type Sensor